 - Heavy Meta: "Rock 'n' Roll Fantasy", the original line-up's last big hit single.

-- Intercourse with You: "Feel Like Making Love".
+- Intercourse with You: "Feel Like Makin' Love".

 - Power Ballad

-- Self-Titled Album: Their debut, Bad Company, complete with Minimalistic Cover Art.
+- Self-Titled Album: Their debut, Bad Company, complete with Minimalistic Cover Art by Hipgnosis.

 - Spiritual Successor: To Free, arguably.